-Mr. Michael C. Cosiquien was elected Chairman of the Board in January 10, 2018 and was re-elected on December 3, 2018, October 15, 2019 and October 20, 2020.
+Mr. Michael C. Cosiquien was elected Chairman of the Board in January 10, 2018 and was re-elected on December 3, 2018 and October 15, 2019.
 He is currently the Chairman of ISOC Holdings, Inc. and its subsidiaries.
 He served as the Chairman, Chief Executive Officer and director of Megawide Construction Corp.
 He has provided superior leadership in all aspects of the business as Chief Executive Officer of Megawide.
 Mr. Cosiquien holds a degree in Civil Engineering from the De La Salle University, and is a licensed Civil Engineer with over 20 years of professional engineering experience.

-Mr. Jesus G. Chua, Jr. was elected as Vice-Chairman of the Board in January 10, 2018 and was re-elected on December 3, 2018, October 15, 2019 and October 20, 2020.
+Mr. Jesus G. Chua, Jr. was elected as Vice-Chairman of the Board in January 10, 2018 and was re-elected on December 3, 2018 and October 15, 2019.
 He is currently the President of ISOC Holdings, Inc. and its subsidiaries.
 He served as the Chief Strategy officer for Megawide Construction Corp.
 He has served as Head of Southeast Asia Investment Banking at MUFG Financial Group, Singapore and has held senior roles at ABN AMRO/RBS in Hongkong, HSBC in New York.
 Mr. Chua graduated with an MBA from Harvard University, and has also studied at Stanford University and De La Salle University in the years prior.

-Mr. Yerik C. Cosiquien was elected as a Director of the Board in January 10, 2018 and was re-elected on December 3, 2018, October 15, 2019 and October 20, 2020.
-He is the president and chief executive officer of ISOC Cold Chain Logistics, Inc. (doing business as Orca Cold Chain Solutions), a subsidiary of ISOC Holdings, Inc. where he is also currently a director and corporate secretary.
-He also serves as director and corporate secretary for other subsidiaries of ISOC Holdings, Inc. Previously, he served as director and corporate Secretary of Megawide Construction Corporation.
-He is also the general manager of Cosmo Fortune Corp. and of Maunlad Fortune Corporation.
-Mr. Cosiquien is a psychology and economics graduate from the University of British Columbia.
+Mr. Yerik C. Cosiquien was elected as a Director of the Board in January 10, 2018 and was re-elected on December 3, 2018 and October 15, 2019.
+He is currently a Director and corporate secretary of ISOC Holdings Inc. and its subsidiaries.
+He served as Director and Corporate Secretary of Megawide Construction Corp.
+He is also the General Manager of Cosmo Fortune Corp. and Senior Vice President of United Pacific Rise Corp.
+He is a Psychology and Economics graduate from the University of British Columbia.

-Mr. Irving C. Cosiquien was elected as a Director of the Board in January 10, 2018 and was re-elected on December 3, 2018, October 15, 2019 and October 20, 2020.
+Mr. Irving C. Cosiquien was elected as a Director of the Board in January 10, 2018 and was re-elected on December 3, 2018 and October 15, 2019.
 He is currently a director of ISOC Holdings, Inc. and its subsidiaries.
 He served as director and treasurer of Megawide Construction Corp.
 He is the Corporate Secretary at United Pacific Rise Corp. and has served as the General Manager of Megapolitan Marketing, Incorporated.
-He obtained his Bachelor of Science degree in Industrial Engineering from the De La Salle University.
+He obtained his Bachelor of Science degree in Industrial Psychology from the De La Salle University.

-Ms. Michelle Joan G. Tan was elected as a Director of the Board in January 10, 2018 and was re-elected on December 3, 2018, October 15, 2019 and October 20, 2020.
+Ms. Michelle Joan G. Tan was elected as a Director of the Board in January 10, 2018 and was re-elected on December 3, 2018 and October 15, 2019.
 She is a sub-contractor of Megawide Construction Corporation, one of the most prestigious construction companies in the Philippines, for almost eight years now.
 She has assisted in screening and deploying qualified, efficient, and effective workers to companies.
 She also handles labor cases.
 In addition, she was a former banker of United Coconut Planters Bank as Assistant Branch Manager for almost five years.
-She graduated with a degree in Bachelor of Science Major in Business and Marketing Management at College of the Holy Spirit.
+She graduated Bachelor of Science Major in Business and Marketing Management at College of the Holy Spirit.